eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_python_app/includes/dataType.rst

 CMakeLists.txt
 """"""""""""""
-At this point you can build, compile and generate Python bindings for your data types.
+At this point the project is ready for building, compiling and generating Python bindings for this data type.
 From the workspace, run the following commands.

 .. code-block:: bash